-1. and terminate 2.
-I agree to take my leave period commencing and terminating 3.
-I intend to return to the employ of the Company at the end of the leave period, not withstanding emergency circumstances.
-4. During the period prior to the leave period, I agree to be paid at the rate of% of my annual salary in effect in those years.
-I accept responsibility for any financial indemnity arising out of participation in the Plan.
-5. I agree during my leave period to be paid in total the amount withheld during the period in which I have participated in the Plan.
-Payment will be processed through the Company's regular payroll system.
-6. I agree to pay Five Hundred Dollars (\$500) as an administration charge if I fail to complete all terms and conditions of the Plan.
-Em ployee Name:
+- 1. The period of my enrolment in the Plan shall commence and terminate . - 2.
+I agree to take my leave period commencing and terminating . - 3.
+I intend to return to the employ of the Company at the end of the leave period, not withstanding emergency circumstances. - During the period prior to the leave period, I agree to be paid at the rate of % of my annual salary in effect in those years.
+I accept responsibility for any financial indemnity arising out of participation in the Plan. - 5.
+I agree during my leave period to be paid in total the amount withheld during the period in which I have participated in the Plan.
+Payment will be processed through the Company's regular payroll system. - 6.
+I agree to pay Five Hundred Dollars (\$500) as an administration charge if I fail to complete all terms and conditions of the Plan.

+Employee Name :

 Signature: Date:

 Approved by: Department Head Date:

 Editor-In-Chief Date:

 Director, Human Resources Date: